OzymandiasTheGreat/articles/backup-server/article.md

 A laptop is perfect for this purpose - it has a built-in UPS.
 That's an uninterruptable power supply, of which a laptop battery is an example.
 That's very important for servers, and doubly so backup servers.
-In case of a power outage, it allows your server to finish it's current operations and gently shutdown, ensuring no data corruption can occur.
+In case of a power outage, it allows your server to finish its' current operations and gently shutdown, ensuring no data corruption can occur.

 Another nice thing about a laptop is the screen and the keyboard.